-Then, when I’m ready to bake again, I can remove one or more bags of starter from the freezer and return it to its home in the green plastic bowl.
-Once it’s defrosted, I will resume the feed/stir cycle and continue baking delicious sourdough delights every 10 days.
+Then, when I’m ready to bake again, I can remove one or more starter bags from the freezer and return them to their home in the green plastic bowl.
+Once it’s defrosted, I will resume the feed/stir cycle and continue baking delicious sourdough delights every ten days.

 I Want To Hear Your Sourdough Starter Story